DevsCube-Official/AETERNUM/README.md

 Use `/function aeternum:merchant/summon` to summon a merchant

 The merchant has a rare chance to spawn in place of a wandering trader.
 The merchant will sell class scrolls, and **class stones** (upcoming™).

+A merchant has a 60% chance to replace the spawn of a wandering trader.
+This can be changed using the config.

+By default, merchants will glow and make a sound to players within 30 blocks of it when spawning.
+Optionally, it is possible to make them display a message when spawned using the config.

 ![Merchant in the wild](https://cdn.modrinth.com/data/cached_images/df7a5032b3eba739ad276e9c04cb1d4e0d94a80c.png)